laberning/openrowingmonitor/docs/rower_settings.md

 You can use the following commands on the command line to restart (to activate new settings) and retrieve the logs after changing the config:

-restart after config changes: `sudo systemctl restart openrowingmonitor`
+restart after config a change to activate it: `sudo systemctl restart openrowingmonitor`

-Get the status of a service: `sudo systemctl status openrowingmonitor`
+Get the status of the OpenRowingMonitor service: `sudo systemctl status openrowingmonitor`

 Show the log output of a service: `sudo journalctl -u openrowingmonitor`